Odds are that you’ve missed one of the best articles Tor.com has published this year.

 Author Sarah Maria Griffin’s personal essay from October resonates even if you’ve never played a video game, and it speaks to the larger identity of genre fiction, be it in movie, game, or book form: one of a struggle for inclusion.

-Self-Discovery Through Rock Mythology — David Bowie, The Patron Saint of Personal Truth by Emily Asher-Perrin
+Self-Discovery Through Rock Mythology — David Bowie, The Patron Saint of Personal Truth by Emmet Asher-Perrin

 As we discovered in January, for many readers David Bowie was the sci-fi/fantasy genre personified.
 A person who continually explored beyond his horizon and pushed himself into peculiar states of being, finding humanity, finding an aspect of himself, in every single one of those distant states.